chanchan098/Docs/operation/metallb/metallb-frr.md

 `/etc/frr/frr.conf`

-In this mode, The node must be in the k8s cluster as work node or control panel AND be the frr router.
+In this mode, The node must be work node or control panel, AND the frr router in the k8s cluster.

 Notice that it has huge differences to `layer2` mode, `layer2` uses arp spoofing which doesn't need real machine with the specific address.
 In BGP of `frr` a computer as virtual router, so the address advertised to network must map to the real machine.